 (2) Subsection (1) and section 24AA(1) do not apply to the disclosure of any summary or statistical information that could not reasonably be expected to enable particulars relating to any person or business to be ascertained.

-[Section 24 amended by No. 53 of 2003 s.
+[Section 24 amended: No. 53 of 2003 s.
 71.]

 24AA.
 Protection of trade secrets